parallelchain-io/prfcs/PRFCS/prfc-1.md

 The below section lists the set of methods that all smart contracts that want to be PRFC 1-compliant must implement, as well as the behaviour that each method must exhibit.
 Required behaviour involves emitting certain events.
 These are also listed and described.

+## Notes

+- The following uses syntax from Rust (version 1.59.0).
+- The data type `PublicAddress` in this context is the type alias to 32-byte slice `[u8; 32]`.
+- The term `calling_account` refers to the account that invokes the method.

 ## Required types
 ---